ychoi04/mica-gd405/lectures/w5-page-setting.md

 }
 ```

+Notice that we are not using `draw()` in this example because to remember all the letters typed in and redraw every frame, it will require a different technique.
+For now, just think about the typewriter - once you type a letter, it will remain there.
 Let's move this code block into `keyPressed()` function so that letter drawing functions will get called when a user types.

 ```js
 float x = 0;